If on a winter's night a traveler: Cimmeria

 Cimmeria is a fictional country in the novel.
 The country is described as having existed as an independent state between World War I and World War II.
 The capital is Örkko, and its principal resources are peat and by-products, bituminous compounds.
 Cimmeria seems to have been located somewhere on the Gulf of Bothnia, a body of water between Sweden to the west and Finland to the east.
 The country has since been absorbed, and its people and language, of the 'Bothno-Ugaric' group, have both disappeared.
-As Calvino concludes the alleged, fictional encyclopedia entry concerning Cimmeria: "In successive territorial divisions between her powerful neighbors the young nation was soon erased from the map; the autochthonous (native) population was dispersed; Cimmerian language and culture had no development".
+As Calvino concludes the alleged, fictional encyclopedia entry concerning Cimmeria: "In successive territorial divisions between her powerful neighbors the young nation was soon erased from the map; the autochthonous population was dispersed; Cimmerian language and culture had no development".

 The pair of chapters following the two on Cimmeria and its literature are followed by one describing another fictional country called the Cimbrian People's Republic, which allegedly absorbed Cimmeria after World War II.